mathutopia/academic/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "PhD in Computer Science and Technology" institution = "Sun Yat-sen University"
+  course = "PhD Student in Computer Science and Technology" institution = "Sun Yat-sen University"